rwblickhan/rwblickhan.org/Content/quotes.md

 - Andrei Tarkovsky's *Andrei Rublev*

+> But what is grief, if not love persevering?

+- "Previously On", *WandaVision*

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.